tiny8877/okta.github.io/_source/_authentication-guide/social-login/linkedin.md

 * **Client Secret:** Paste in the App Secret that you got from LinkedIn in step 1.3 above.
 * **Scopes:** Leave set to the default.

-> For more information about these, see [Social Identity Provider Settings](social-settings).
+> For more information about these as well as the Advanced Settings, see [Social Identity Provider Settings](social-settings).

 2.4.
 Once you have completed all the fields, click on **Add Identity Provider**.
 You will be returned to the main "Identity Providers" page.